By Hank Hanegraaff

 First, the apostle John, author of Revelation, told a first- century audience that with “wisdom” and “insight” they would be able to “calculate the number of the beast, for it is man’s number.
 His number is 666” (Revelation 13:18).
 Obviously no amount of wisdom and insight would have enabled a first-century audience to calculate the number of a twenty- first-century beast.
-It would have been cruel and dangerously misleading for John to suggest to first-century Christians that they could identify the beast if, in fact, the beast was a twenty-first-century individual or institution.
+It would have been cruel and dangerously misleading for John to suggest to first-century Christians that they could identify the Beast if, in fact, the Beast was a twenty-first-century individual or institution.

 Furthermore, unlike today, transforming names into numbers (gematria) was common in antiquity.
-For example, in the Lives of the Twelve Caesars Roman historian Suetonius identifies Nero by a numerical designation equal to a nefarious deed.
+For example, in the Lives of the Twelve Caesars, Roman historian Suetonius identified Nero by a numerical designation equal to a nefarious deed.
 This numerical equality (isopsephism) is encapsulated in the phrase: “Count the numerical values of the letters in Nero’s name, and in ‘murdered his own mother’ and you will find their sum is the same.”
-In Greek the numerical value of the letters in Nero’s name(Greek: Nevrwn, English transliteration: Neron) totaled 1,005, as did the numbers in the phrase murdered his own mother.
+In Greek, the numerical value of the letters in Nero’s name(Greek: Νέρων, English transliteration: Neron) totaled 1,005, as did the numbers in the phrase murdered his own mother.
 This ancient numerical cryptogram reflected the widespread knowledge that Nero had killed his own mother.

-Finally, while “Nero” in Greek totaled 1,005, the reader of John’s letter familiar with the Hebrew language could recognize that the Greek spelling of “Nero Caesar” transliterated into Hebrew equals 666.
+Finally, while Nero in Greek gematria totaled 1,005, the reader of John’s letter familiar with the Hebrew language could recognize that the Greek spelling of “Nero Caesar” (Greek: Νέρων Καίσαρ, English transliteration: Neron Kaisaros) transliterated into Hebrew (נרון קסר) equals 666.
 Moreover, the presence in some ancient manuscripts of a variation in which 666 is rendered 616 lends further credence to Nero as the intended referent.
 The Hebrew transliteration of the Latin spelling of “Nero Caesar” totals 616, just as the Hebrew transliteration of the Greek, which includes an additional letter (Greek: “n”=50, English transliteration: “n”=50), renders 666.
 Thus, two seemingly unrelated numbers lead you to the same doorstep—that of a beast named Nero Caesar.

-let him calculate the number of the beast, for it is the number of a man: His number is 666.
+Here is wisdom.
+Let him who has understanding calculate the number of the beast, for it is the number of a man: His number is 666.